This easy grilled chicken breast recipe is ready in less than 30 minutes, making it ideal for a weeknight dinner.

 Salads are another excellent option:

-Storing Leftovers
+Storing and Using the Leftovers

-You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-Reheat them in the microwave, covered at 50% power, or enjoy them cold with some sriracha mayo.
+You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Reheat them in the microwave, covered, at 50% power, or enjoy them cold with sriracha mayo.
+You can also freeze the leftovers in freezer bags for up to three months.
+Thaw them overnight in the fridge.

 Recipe Card

-Grilled Chicken Breast Recipe
+Juicy Grilled Chicken Breast

 Ingredients

-- 2 boneless skinless chicken breasts (8 ounces each)
+- 2 boneless skinless chicken breasts - 8 ounces each

 - 2 tablespoons olive oil

-- 2 tablespoons reduced-sodium soy sauce (or a gluten-free alternative)
+- 2 tablespoons reduced-sodium soy sauce - or a gluten-free alternative

 - 1 teaspoon garlic powder